rajaopak/rajaopak/README.md

 # Hi 👋
 ### I'm rajaopak
-I am a High School Student.
+Currently a Student in High School.
 I live in Jakarta, Indonesia.

 I like to learn a new things!